 The other evening we hosted a Friendsgiving party and it was THE MOST fun!
-It was way easier than we ever anticipated so we wanted to share our tid-bits and secrets with you this season!
-There’s lots that goes into this but it makes it all worth it once you have your friends and loved ones around a table breaking bread and laughter bouncing off of your walls!
+It was way easier than we ever anticipated so we wanted to share our tidbits and secrets with you this season!
+There are lots that go into this but it makes it all worth it once you have your friends and loved ones around a table breaking bread and laughter bouncing off of your walls!

 Yes, you could text your guests to let them know that you are hosting a fun party but how fun are invitations?
 I have always loved receiving a thoughtful invitation with information about the event and what I can expect in a fun way.
 This year, instead of doing printed and mailed invitations or e-vites, I designed my own invitation and sent it with the text.
 It says “you are thought of!”
 To use my design as a template for yours!

 Yes, you could go get lots of fun decor for your table and make it super fancy but I like to shop from my home!
 I go and grab pumpkins, fall decor, greenery, flower vases, platters, candlesticks and votives to decorate our space.

 This year, we decided to go with a long family-style table and it was the most fun!
 We had around 20 guests so it was a way that everyone felt included, you could see everyone and it was easy, with the way our house is set up, to get in and out for seconds (or thirds).
 We combined 3 card tables, borrowed some chairs, covered with some inexpensive table cloths and a layer of craft paper (in case there were any spills, makes for easy clean up with larger groups)

 If you’re having a smaller get-together, you could go with real plates, heck, you could even pull out your china if you’d like!
 Or, you could run to your favorite store (cough, Target, cough) and grab a few of your favorite festive plate and serving ware.
 We found dinner plates, dessert plates, and gold utensils.